-Even Oprah agrees, who posted this article supporting the claims that a vegan diet can heal a sick body, specifically that it can help to heal cancer and diabetes.
-The antioxidants found in a plant based diets neutralize cancer feeding cells, thus stopping further development and in many cases healing damage.
+Even Oprah agrees that a vegan diet can heal a sick body, specifically that it can help to heal cancer and diabetes.
+The antioxidants found in a plant-based diet neutralize cancer feeding cells, thus stopping further development and in many cases healing damage.

 There are plenty of online communities that exist to help support budding vegetarians, as well as veterans of the veggie lifestyle, and these can be a great starting place to get ideas for recipes, how to bring up your changing lifestyle to friends and family members, and more facts and videos to keep your motivation high and not eat that bacon cheeseburger.

-Choose Veg offers advice, tons of recipes, facts about the impact of meat consumption and it's impact on the environment, animals, and your health.
+Choose Veg offers advice, tons of recipes, facts about the impact of meat consumption and it impacts on the environment, animals, and your health.
 They also have plenty of advice on how to make the switch smoothly, and foods that are similar to non-vegetarian foods that you regularly eat.